 In conclusion

 Whether you are an avid scuba diver, nature lover, or simply seeking a relaxing tropical getaway, a visit to Cano Island with a knowledgeable and experienced tourist guide is a must.
-So pack your bags, grab your snorkeling gear, and get ready for an adventure of a lifetime in this tropical paradise.
+So pack your bags, grab your snorkeling gear, and get ready for an adventure of a lifetime.